Sakura, Chiba: Local attractions

 Sakura boasts a number of tourist attractions, including the large National Museum of Japanese History located on the ruins of Sakura Castle.
 Several samurai houses near the old castle are open to the public and are protected as Important Cultural Properties.
-Other sights of interest include the Moto Sakura Castle (one of the Continued Top 100 Japanese Castles.), Tsukamoto Sword Museum, Sakura Museum of History and Folklore, Sakura City Museum of Art, and the Sakura Juntendo Memorial Building.
+Other sights of interest include the Moto Sakura Castle (one of the Continued Top 100 Japanese Castles), Tsukamoto Sword Museum, Sakura Museum of History and Folklore, Sakura City Museum of Art, and the Sakura Juntendo Memorial Building.
 Nearby is also the Kawamura Memorial Museum of Art.

 In 1994 on the 40th anniversary of the city's foundation a Dutch windmill called De Liefde was erected by the Dutch millwright company "Verbij Hoogmade BV" on the south-eastern shore of Lake Inba as a landmark of Sakura Furusato Square.
 The mill serving as a polder mill is named after the first Dutch sailing ship which landed on the Japanese shore in 1600.
 It is the only windmill of this type in Japan (a so-called "ground-sailer", which means a windmill whose sails reach almost down to the ground.

+In 2023, a monument dedicated to the dog Kabosu was installed in Sakura.